-Your support will help to ensure that the history, art and culture of the Nikkei are preserved and shared with the community for generations to come.
+Your support of the Japanese American Museum of Oregon (formerly Oregon Nikkei Endowment) will help to ensure that the history, art and culture of the Nikkei are preserved and shared with the community for generations to come.

 The two main projects of the Japanese American Museum of Oregon are the Japanese American Historical Plaza and the museum.
 In 1990, the Japanese American Historical Plaza was completed at the north end of the Tom McCall Waterfront Park.
 The Japanese American Historical Plaza was created to raise greater public awareness about the diversity of cultural experiences in America.
 The Japanese American experience is a unique story that evokes a deep appreciation of the freedoms granted to all Americans by their Bill of Rights.
 Conceived and guided by the Oregon Nikkei Endowment, the Japanese American Historical Plaza, along with its narrative of sculpted stones, stands as a permanent memorial to the lives of Oregon Nikkei and their determined pursuit of liberty, equality, and justice as American citizens.

 The Japanese American Museum of Oregon is Japanese American history museum in Portland, charged with the preservation and sharing of the history and culture of the Japanese American community.
 Formerly known as the Oregon Nikkei Legacy Center, the museum opened the doors to its current home in September of 2004.
 The museum has exhibits that highlight Issei immigration and early life in Oregon, Nihonmachi (Japantown), and life after Executive Order 9066, including the Portland Assembly Center and contemporary Nikkei life.